 When a costume needs mending, the last thing on my mind is taking photos of my work.
-I want to fix what needs fixed as quickly and as neatly as possible.
-This applies to many of my projects – stopping to take photos never occurs to me.
+I want to fix what needs fixed as quickly and as neatly as possible, so stopping to take photos hardly ever occurs to me.
 I just get too absorbed in my work.
-I like what I do, so I just want to keep working!
+I like the work I do, so I just want to keep working!

 Here are a few of my recent sewing projects.
 I hope you will bear with the lack of progress photos.